hirzi/Workshop/README.md

 The populations and data that we will use in this workshop represents a small subset from a larger study that covered the geograpihc and ecologcal range of the species (https://www.biorxiv.org/content/10.1101/2022.06.07.495159v1).
 Our data is in BAM format (i.e. mapped sequencing data) and span a ~2MB region from four scaffolds selected at random across the genome. (may want to extract an interesting region for FST/PBS analysis, 15 inds pops. alternatively, consider taking data directly from Simons's data and do FST scans.
 Oruse selscan on vcf).
 We will use this data to interogate this species' population structure via principle component analysis (PCA) and admixtre/ancestry analysis.

-# Programs we will use
+# Workshop - programs we will use
 For this practical, we will be using:

 [SAMtools](https://www.htslib.org/)